qubole/sparklens/README.md

 sbt package
 sbt clean
 ```
-You will find the spyspark jar in target/scala-2.11 directory.
+You will find the Sparklens jar in target/scala-2.11 directory.
 Make sure scala and java version correspond to those required by your spark cluster.
 We have tested it with java 7/8,
 scala 2.11.8 and spark versions 2.0.0 onwards.

-Once you have the spyspark jar available, add the following options to your spark submit command line:
+Once you have the Sparklens jar available, add the following options to your spark submit command line:
 ```
---jars /path/to/spyspark_2.11-0.1.0.jar
+--jars /path/to/sparklens_2.11-0.1.0.jar
---conf spark.extraListeners=com.qubole.spyspark.QuboleJobListener
+--conf spark.extraListeners=com.qubole.sparklens.QuboleJobListener
 ```
 You could also add this to your cluster's **spark-defaults.conf** so that it is automatically available for all applications.

 ### Working with Notebooks ###
-It is possible to use spyspark in your development cycle using Notebooks.
-Spyspark keeps lots of information in-memory.
+It is possible to use Sparklens in your development cycle using Notebooks.
+Sparklens keeps lots of information in-memory.
 To make it work with Notebooks, it tries to minimize the amount of memory by keeping limited history of jobs executed
 in spark.

-### How to use SpaySpark with Python Notebooks (Zeppelin)? ###
+### How to use Sparklens with Python Notebooks (Zeppelin)? ###

 1) Add this as first paragraph

 ```
-QNL = sc._jvm.com.qubole.spyspark.QuboleNotebookListener.registerAndGet(sc._jsc.sc())
+QNL = sc._jvm.com.qubole.sparklens.QuboleNotebookListener.registerAndGet(sc._jsc.sc())
 import time

 def profileIt(callableCode, *args):